EVENTS

 The events also provide an opportunity for participants to get to know the candidates and ask questions, and to better understand the critical need to support women of color candidates to ensure greater representation.
 Through these events, Representation Matters is building a community that has a deep commitment to supporting and uplifting women of color candidates.

-In the first year of its inception, Representation Matters hosted 5 virtual events between July and the 2020 November election.
+In the first year of its inception in 2020, Representation Matters hosted 5 virtual events between July and the November 2020 election.
 The events featured a total of 18 women of color U.S. House candidates, including Congresswomen on the DCCC frontline, red to blue challengers, and the largest ever all women of color Congressional delegation from New Mexico.
 Through Congresswoman Lee’s leadership, the 5 events in 2020 raised more than $715,000 for women of color candidates.
 More than 135 co-hosts joined together in this effort to ensure that women of color candidates had greater support in their election campaigns.
 More than 400 people nationwide contributed to and participated in these events.

-2022 Cycle and Beyond
+2024 Cycle and Beyond

 STAY UP TO DATE ON OUR EVENTS